 In addition to the square footage of the room, there are also some additional room features to consider before choosing a window AC unit.
 You need to also consider the ceiling height, if the room is properly insulated, daily sun exposure through the window, and the climate in your area.
 There may also be other considerations that are specific to your home and room.

-• High traffic rooms: If room has high traffic or there are commonly multiple people in the room, consider adding an extra 600 BTU per person that occupies the room.
+High traffic rooms: If the room has high traffic or there are commonly multiple people in the room, consider adding an extra 600 BTU per person that occupies the room.

-• Sun exposure: If you have a room with lots of sunlight throughout the day, choose a unit with about 10% more BTUs that needed for a room of that size.
+Sun exposure: If you have a room with lots of sunlight throughout the day, choose a unit with about 10% more BTUs than needed for a room of that size.

 Every home is unique.
 If you are not sure which unit is ideal for you, speak with a window AC installation professional for advice.